 - Maintain up-to-date price and availability, including tax and delivery, by using automated feed delivery (including intraday updates), the Content API or structured data markup.
 Customers will leave your site if they don't see the price or availability that they expect.
 Mismatches will also lead to account disapprovals.

-- Provide the most detailed product_type [product_type] values that you have and values for the
+- Provide the most detailed product type values that you have, and values for the Google product category

 Retailers who've added correct GTINs to their product data have seen a 20% increase in clicks on average.

 Match your product data to your landing pages

 Follow landing page requirements to make sure that you meet your customers' expectations.